Craft beer pints at a Minneapolis taproom

 Technically just across the border in St. Paul, but claimed by Seward residents as their own.
 Urban Growler was the first woman-owned brewery in Minnesota.
 The Cowgirl Cranberry wheat and the De-Lovely session ale are signatures.
 The taproom has a large patio and a food menu that goes beyond typical brewery fare.
 The vibe matches Seward's co-op-progressive-community energy.

 The crawl: Seward's brewery scene is minimal within the strict neighborhood boundaries, but Urban Growler — a short bike ride from the Seward Co-op — fits the neighborhood's character perfectly.
-The Midtown Greenway provides an easy bike connection west to Lyn-Lake's breweries and east toward St. Paul.
+The Midtown Greenway provides an easy bike connection west to Longfellow's taprooms and east toward St. Paul.
 For Seward residents, the brewery experience is more about biking to a taproom than walking to one.

 Explore Seward